 Eligible students have the right to review their education records within 45 days after the day Hamline University receives a request for access.
-Student records are available to them with the following exceptions: confidential letters of recommendation submitted prior to 1975; records of their parents' financial status; records related to their student employment that are subject to other laws and are administered by the Human Resources office; medical and psychological records, which will be released only to a healthcare professional designated by the student; and, if the student signed a voluntary waiver of access, letters of recommendation related to admission, candidacy for awards, and candidacy for employment these records may be used only for the purpose originally intended.
-To review their records, students must submit a signed, written request to the Registrar identifying the records they wish to inspect. - 2.
-The right to request an amendment of the education record Eligible students have the right to seek amendment of education records that they believe to be inaccurate, misleading, or otherwise in violation of their privacy rights under FERPA.
+Student records are available to them with the following exceptions: confidential letters of recommendation submitted prior to 1975; records of their parents' financial status; records related to their student employment

+2. The right to request an amendment of the education record

+Eligible students have the right to seek amendment of education records that they believe to be inaccurate, misleading, or otherwise in violation of their privacy rights under FERPA.
 A student who wishes to ask Hamline University to amend a record must submit a written request to the Registration and Records office.
 This request must clearly identify the part of the record they wish to change, and specify why it is inaccurate or misleading.
 If the university decides not to amend the record, the Registrar will notify the student of the decision and advise the student of the right to a hearing regarding the request for amendment.
-Additional information regarding hearing procedures will be provided to the student with the notification. - 3.
+Additional information regarding hearing procedures will be provided to the student with the notification.

 The right to provide written consent before personally identifiable information is disclosed, except when FERPA authorizes disclosure without consent

-Eligible students have the right to provide written consent before the university discloses personally identifiable information from their - education records, except to the extent that FERPA authorizes disclosure without consent.
+Eligible students have the right to provide written consent before the university discloses personally identifiable information from their education records, except to the extent that FERPA authorizes disclosure without consent.

 One such exception is disclosure to school officials with legitimate educational interest.
-A "school official" is a person employed by

-Hamline University in an administrative, supervisory, academic, research, or support staff position (including law enforcement personnel and health staff); contractors, consultants, volunteers, and other outside service providers used by Hamline University to perform institutional services and functions; a person serving on the Board of Trustees; or a student serving on an official committee or assisting another school official.
+A "school official" is a person employed by Hamline University in an administrative, supervisory, academic, research, or support staff position (including law enforcement personnel and health staff); contractors, consultants, volunteers, and other outside service providers used by Hamline University to perform institutional services and functions; a person serving on the Board of Trustees; or a student serving on an official committee or assisting another school official.
 A school official has a "legitimate educational interest" if they must review an education record in order to fulfill professional responsibility.